unawaz1996/Assemblies/README.md

 # Assemblies
-Code containing everything used for Assemblies
+Repo contains code used for the de novo assembly for Illumina short-read